 Plus, split ends cause it to become unruly and coarse.
 Therefore, if you want your beard to look its best, you will make sure to give it some touch-ups and remove strays and split ends without sacrificing the length.

-For this job, you will find scissors to be the most convenient and handiest to use.
+For this job, you will find beard and mustache scissors to be the most convenient and handiest to use.
 Finally, they are much less expensive and more affordable than the cheapest beard trimmer.

-There are four essential things and a few additional features you want to take into consideration before purchasing a new pair of shears for trimming your facial hair.
+There are four essential things and a few additional features you want to take into consideration before purchasing a new pair of scissors for trimming your facial hair.

-Make sure to focus on the steel quality, blade length, size and ease of grip, as these features play a huge role in your scissors performance and portability.
+Make sure to focus on the steel quality, blade length, size and ease of grip, as these features play a huge role in your beard and mustache scissors performance and portability.

 Nonetheless, premium quality shears often tend to be too large and very expensive.
 The goal is to find the right balance between the quality, size and price.